alicescfernandes/capstone_project/docs/dev_log.md

 ## TODO

-- [ ] Add annotation for quarter diagrams about the balanced score card
 - [ ] Finish the remaining graphs
 - [ ] Add DataTable charts
 - [ ] Add field to allow the user to choose the number precision

+## 05/31/2025
+- [x] Add annotation for quarter diagrams about the balanced score card

 ## 05/24/2025
 - [x] Add search functionality with text hightligthing